 If you’re currently in the midst of planning of a trip to Disney World (or even Disneyland for that matter) you will know that it’s not a cheap undertaking.
 While many of us do feel that it is 100% worth the money we pay, there are still plenty of ways to save money at Disney World.

 We found one of the best ways to do this was to buy certain things before we even left the U.K. A little bit of extra planning could easily save you lots of money in the parks.
-Here are xx thing to pack to save money at Disney World
+Here are eight things to pack to save money at Disney World

 1. Kids Costumes